 Accession of Georgia to the European Union is a strategic goal of the country's foreign policy and the Ministry of Defence (MOD) is maximally involved in the implementation of this goal through the fulfillment of commitments under various mechanisms.

-MoD of Georgia enjoys fruitful and comprehensive cooperation with the EU particularly in the field of Common Security and Defence Policy (CSDP) within the bilateral as well as Eastern Partnership formats which is well reflected in the Association Agreement (AA)/Association Agenda and supported by the EU various tools.
+MoD of Georgia enjoys fruitful and comprehensive cooperation with the EU particularly in the field of Common Security and Defence Policy (CSDP) within the bilateral as well as Eastern Partnership formats which is well reflected in the Association Agreement (AA)/Association Agenda.

 In addition, EU-Georgia consultations (annual) on security and defense and common security policy (EU Georgia consultations on security and CSDP), where, along with current issues of cooperation, experience gained from participating in EU missions, cyber security, Strategic Communications, supporting education institutions in defence and security sector, developing capabilities of personnel in defence and security sector in accordance with contemporary challenges are discussed.
 These activities are included in the EU-Georgia Work Plan on CSDP cooperation.